Hawaii Nursing License Requirements

 4. Complete The Application for Advanced Registered Nurse Recognition.

-The appropriate form to complete for licensure as a nurse practitioner is the Application for Advanced Practice Registered Nurse Recognition.4 Official transcripts from the master’s degree program completed and/or official verification of national certification must be sent by the appropriate institutions directly to the Hawaii Board of Nursing to support the application.4 Note that nurses who would like to pursue prescriptive authority, which is covered in more detail below, may wish to request two transcripts and two verifications of certification to accelerate the application process.4
+The appropriate form to complete for licensure as a nurse practitioner in Hawaii is the Application for Advanced Practice Registered Nurse Recognition.4 Note that there is a different application form for those requesting advanced practice nursing licensure with prescriptive authority, the Application for Advanced Practice Registered Nurse-Prescriptive Authority (see below).5 Official transcripts from the master’s degree program completed and official verification of national certification must be sent by the appropriate institutions directly to the Hawaii Board of Nursing to support the application.4 Effective July 1, 2017, the application includes a criminal history background check that must be completed in accordance with the application instructions.4

 5. Request Prescriptive Authority for Nurse Practitioners.

-Prescriptive authority for non-controlled substances can be obtained if a nurse practitioner has completed an education of at least 30 contact hours in advanced pharmacology which includes advanced pharmacotherapeutics.5 A separate application, the Application – Advanced Practice Registered Nurse Prescriptive Authority, must be completed to request prescriptive authority.5 Because a separate file is maintained for advanced practice nurses granted authority to prescribe, applicants must also forward the appropriate official transcripts and national certifications even if these have been included on the application for recognition as a nurse practitioner.5
+Nurses who are seeking APRN licensure and prescriptive authority should complete the Application for Advanced Practice Registered Nurse-Prescriptive Authority form.5 Prescriptive authority can be issued if a nurse practitioner has completed an education of at least 30 contact hours in advanced pharmacology which includes advanced pharmacotherapeutics.5 The 30 contact hours must be earned from an approved graduate degree program, from an accredited college or university, or through continuing education hours from a provider approved by the Hawaii Board of Nursing.5 Because a separate file is maintained for advanced practice nurses granted authority to prescribe, applicants who already hold APRN licensure must also forward the appropriate official transcripts and national certifications even if these have previously been included on the application for recognition as a nurse practitioner.5

 Hawaii Nursing Associations